PlaidCloud/website/content/en/docs/concepts/security/pod-security-standards.md

 		<tr>
 			<td style="white-space: nowrap">HostProcess</td>
 			<td>
 				<p>Windows pods offer the ability to run <a href="/docs/tasks/configure-pod-container/create-hostprocess-pod">HostProcess containers</a> which enables privileged access to the Windows node.
 Privileged access to the host is disallowed in the baseline policy.
-HostProcess pods are an <strong>alpha</strong> feature as of Kubernetes <strong>v1.22</strong>.</p>
+HostProcess pods are an <strong>alpha</strong> feature as of PlaidCloud <strong>v1.22</strong>.</p>
 				<p><strong>Restricted Fields</strong></p>
 				<ul>
 					<li><code>spec.securityContext.windowsOptions.hostProcess</code></li>